 - Work through stress in a productive and healthy manner

 - Process your thoughts in a new, healthier way

 - Recognize the signs of, and prevent a relapse

 - Make amends with those you and your addiction have hurt

 - Become accountable for your words, actions, and behaviors

 While in therapy for addiction recovery, you’ll work with your therapist(s) to identify the people, situations, and stressors that influenced your addiction.
-Additionally, you will learn to identify the risks you face in sobriety so you can maintain long-term recovery.
-Having a trusted therapist in your corner during your addiction recovery will provide you with the support and confidence needed to keep working, keep growing and keep fighting through the struggles you may encounter on the long road toward a lifetime of sobriety.
+Additionally, you will learn to identify the risks you face in sobriety to maintain long-term recovery.
+Having a trusted therapist in your corner during your addiction recovery will provide you with the support and confidence needed to keep working, growing, and fighting through the struggles you may encounter on the long road toward a lifetime of sobriety.

 Learn More at Avedis Detox

-After you have detoxed and have started to walk down a path toward recovery, therapy should play a major role in your ongoing growth as a clean and sober person.
+After detoxing and starting to walk down a path toward recovery, therapy should play a major role in your ongoing growth as a clean and sober person.
 Contact us today online or call us confidentially at 833.514.0579 to learn more about how therapy for addiction treatment can help you live a happier, healthier life.